Spill It: Everglow Show Us Their On-The-Go Essentials

 E:U

-Everglow’s leader, main rapper, and main dancer E:U loves taking in the new sights and sounds of a new place.
+Everglow’s leader, main rapper, and main dancer loves taking in the new sights and sounds of an unfamiliar place.
 Still, she loves a good Netflix and chill sesh, and is currently binging the popular Korean drama called Itaewon Class, and Spanish show Money Heist.

 In her bag, E:U carries items that will keep her hydrated and muscles loose.
 Among skin creams and a tube of lemon-scented hand lotion, she pulls out two red geometric contraptions and sets them on the table.
 “I use these yoga rings on my calves so they don't puff up,” she explains.
 “When my legs feel tired, I put them on and move around so that the blood circulates.
 It hurts a little, but it works well.
-Then I have this comb with me all the time: I've been bleaching my hair so it's suffered a lot of damage, and without this bush my hair would look like a bonsai tree.
+Then I have this comb with me all the time: I've been bleaching my hair so it's suffered a lot of damage, and without this my hair would look like a bonsai tree.
 Finally, we like to wear colored contact lenses to add a dramatic effect to our looks, but they dry my eyes out.
 I put these artificial tears in my pockets and bags so I always have them on hand."

 Advertisement